gustavodiasag/notebox/NOTES.md

 # Observable Response Discrepancy

 The product provides different responses to incomnig requests in a way that reveals internal state information to an unauthorized actor outise of the intended control scope.
+This issue frequently occurs during authentication, where a difference in failed-login messages could allow an attacker to determine if the username is valid or not.
+These exposures can be inadvertent or intentional.

 # Useful References